Spanish police raid Barcelona cell suspected of plotting attack - AFP | This Kiji

-Barcelona (AFP) - Spanish police launched a counter-terrorism operation in Barcelona and a nearby city against on Tuesday against a cell suspected of plotting an attack, a police spokesman said.
+Barcelona (AFP) - Spanish police mounted a counter-terrorism operation in Barcelona and a nearby city on Tuesday against a cell suspected of plotting an attack, local officials said.

-Two people had been arrested in Barcelona and Igualada, 60 kilometres (40 miles) west of the Catalan capital, as part of the raid, the spokesman for Catalonia's police force, the Mossos d'Esquadra, told AFP.
-Further arrests were expected, he added.
+Officers arrested 17 people in Barcelona and Igualada, 60 kilometres (40 miles) west of the Catalan capital, as part of the raid, Catalonia's Mossos d'Esquadra police said.

-"The goal (of the cell) was to attack but we are still investigating which places may have been targeted," the spokesman said.
+The suspects "intended to carry out an attack", but police work "ensured that at no moment did they have the capacity to carry out these actions," Catalan interior minister Miquel Buch said.

-Over 100 officers were taking part in the "counter-terrorism operation" launched by the Catalan police force at six am (0500 GMT), the Mossos said on Twitter.
+More than 100 officers were taking part in the "counter-terrorism operation" launched by the Catalan police force at 6:00 am (0500 GMT), the Mossos said on Twitter.

-Police stormed five properties in Barcelona and a sixth in Igualada as part of the operation.
+One person was arrested in Igualada while the rest were detained in Barcelona.

+Police did not give any details on the suspects but Spanish media said they were North Africans.

 Armed officers, wearing black ski masks, stood guard outside a building in central Barcelona as boxes and bags were removed from a flat, according to an AFP reporter on the scene.